McGraw Hill Education

-McGraw Hill is an American educational publishing company and one of the "big three" educational publishers that publishes educational content, software, and services for pre-K through postgraduate education.
-The company also publishes reference and trade publications for the medical, business, and engineering professions.
-McGraw Hill operates in 28 countries, has about 4,000 employees globally, and offers products and services to about 140 countries in about 60 languages.
+McGraw Hill, Inc. is an American education science company that provides educational content, software, and services for students and educators across various levels—from K-12 to higher education and professional settings.
+They produce textbooks, digital learning tools, and adaptive technology to enhance learning experiences and outcomes.
+It is one of the "big three" educational publishers along with Houghton Mifflin Harcourt and Pearson Education.
+McGraw Hill also publishes reference and trade publications for the medical, business, and engineering professions.
 Formerly a division of The McGraw Hill Companies (later renamed McGraw Hill Financial, now S&P Global), McGraw Hill Education was divested and acquired by Apollo Global Management in March 2013 for $2.4 billion in cash.
 McGraw Hill was sold in 2021 to Platinum Equity for $4.5 billion.
+The company is based in Columbus, Ohio.

 History

-McGraw Hill was founded in 1888 when James H. McGraw, co-founder of the company, purchased the American Journal of Railway Appliances.
+McGraw Hill was founded in 1888, when James H. McGraw, co-founder of McGraw Hill, purchased the American Journal of Railway Appliances.
 He continued to add further publications, eventually establishing The McGraw Publishing Company in 1899.
 His co-founder, John A. Hill, had also produced several technical and trade publications and in 1902 formed his own business, The Hill Publishing Company.

 In 1909, the two co-founders formed an alliance and combined the book departments of their publishing companies into an incorporated company called The McGraw-Hill Book Company.
 John Hill served as president, with James McGraw as vice-president.
 The remaining parts of each business were merged into The McGraw-Hill Publishing Company, Inc in 1917.

 In 1946, McGraw-Hill founded an international division of the company.
 It acquired Contemporary Films in 1972 and CRM in 1975.
 McGraw-Hill combined its films in the CRM division in 1978.
 McGraw-Hill sold CRM in 1987.